The Iris Affair: Production

 Written by Neil Cross, Susan E. Connolly, and Ian Scott McCullough, Terry McDonough is the series' lead director and is also an executive producer.
 Sarah O'Gorman is also directing episodes.
 The series producer is Tim Bricknell.
 Executive producers are Cross, McDonough; Dante Di Loreto and Jenni Sherwood for Fremantle, and Adrian Sturges for Sky Studios.

 The cast is led by Niamh Algar and Tom Hollander, and also includes Sacha Dhawan, Peter Sullivan, Maya Sansa, Meréana Tomlinson, and Debi Mazar as well as Kristofer Hivju, Harry Lloyd, and Lorenzo De Moor.

 Filming took place in Cagliari and Alghero on Sardinia in the summer of 2024.
 First-look images from filming were released in May 2025, with the confirmed title The Iris Affair.

 Music

 The title song, “Here Comes That Day” by Siouxsie Sioux was described by Gerard Gilbert in a review of the series in The i Paper as a "brassy Shirley Bassey-style blast" evoking James Bond movie soundtracks.

 Broadcast and release

 The eight-episode series premiered on 16 October 2025 on Sky Atlantic in the United Kingdom and Ireland.
 The first four episodes were also released on the streaming service Now the same day.
 Sky Group will also release the series in Germany, Austria, Switzerland and Italy.
-Fremantle is handling worldwide distribution of the series.
+Fremantle handles worldwide distribution of the series.

 Reception

-The review aggregator website Rotten Tomatoes reported a 100% approval rating based on 5 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating based on five critic reviews.

+In January 2026, Niamh Algar was nominated at the Irish Film & Television Awards for best actress.